npthinhdev/valexer/README.md

 - Deployment: Docker
 - Run/build go code: use API from [play.golang.org](https://play.golang.org)

-## DESIGN
+## STRUCTURE
 ### ROUTING:
-- "/": homepage, show list all exercises with title
+- "/": show list all exercises with title
-- "/admin": the site for admin manage exercises
+- "/admin/": show list all exercises with title
+    + "/delete/{id}/": delete a exercise
-    + "/create": create new exercise
+    + "/create/": create new exercise
-    + "/edit": edit exist exercise
+    + "/{id}/": edit exercise
 - "/exercise/{id}": show a exercise have id in database

 ### API:
-- "/api" GET: get all exercise
+- "/api/" GET: get all exercise
-- "/api" PUT: create new exercise
+- "/api/" POST: create new exercise
-- "/api/{id}" GET: get a exercise have id in database
+    + "/{id}/" GET: get a exercise have id in database
-- "/api/{id}" POST: run function to test solution
-- "/api/{id}" PUT: update a exercise
+    + "/{id}/" PUT: update a exercise
-- "/api/{id}" DELETE: remove a exercise
+    + "/{id}/" DELETE: remove a exercise

 ### EXECUTE:
-- Using API "/complie" on webstie [play.golang.org](https://play.golang.org)
+- Using API "/fmt" and "/complie" on webstie [play.golang.org](https://play.golang.org) to reformat and run test code

 ### TEMPLATE:
 - "template/html" library